LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/23-ISA.md

 <sup>29</sup> Their roaring will be like a lioness.<br>They will roar like young lions.<br>Yes, they shall roar,<br>and seize their prey and carry it off,<br>and there will be no one to deliver.<br>
 <sup>30</sup> They will roar against them in that day like the roaring of the sea.<br>If one looks to the land, behold, darkness and distress.<br>The light is darkened in its clouds.

-> - <sup>a</sup> 10. literally, ten yokes, or the amount of land that ten yokes of oxen can plow in one day, which is about 10 acres or 4 hectares.
+> - <sup>a</sup> 10.
+Literally, ten yokes, or the amount of land that ten yokes of oxen can plow in one day, which is about 10 acres or 4 hectares.
 > - <sup>b</sup> 10.
 1 bath is about 22 liters or 5.8 U. S. gallons
 > - <sup>c</sup> 10.
 1 homer is about 220 liters or 6 bushels
 > - <sup>d</sup> 10.
 1 ephah is about 22 liters or 0.6 bushels or about 2 pecks—only one tenth of what was sown.